TheThingsIndustries/lorawan-stack-docs/doc/content/concepts/features/_index.md

 ---
 title: "Features"
-description: "This section gives an overview of the key features of The Things Stack"
+description: ""
 weight: 2
 aliases: [/the-things-stack/interact]
 ---

+This section gives an overview of the key features of The Things Stack.